Samillah47/SecureNet/README.md

 ###  Download Project Files

+Due to GitHub file size limitations, some of the larger dataset and preprocessed files could not be uploaded directly to this repository.
-The full dataset and preprocessed files can be downloaded from the shared folder below:
+You can download the complete dataset and related files from the shared Google Drive folder below:
 [SecureNet Dataset on Google Drive](https://drive.google.com/drive/folders/1GDJVCc7ZaamCgwVKqco8IxDFOj49yRfk?usp=sharing)